 5.1 Research question 1 - Vocabulary size and speaking fluency

 The first research question was designed to explore the extent to which vocabulary size could predict academic speaking fluency.
-The correlation analysis findings show that both vocabulary size achieve moderate and significant correlations with repair fluency (number of repetitions per second), with X_Lex explaining 9.6% (R2) and the AVST 8.4% (R2) of the variance of repair fluency.
+The correlation analysis findings show that both vocabulary sizes achieve moderate and significant correlations with repair fluency (number of repetitions per second), with X_Lex explaining 9.6% (R2) and the AVST 8.4% (R2) of the variance of repair fluency.
 However, when the two vocabulary size measures were combined, the AVST outperformed X_Lex and became the single significant predictor of L2 speaking fluency in an academic context.
 These results are slightly lower than those from Koizumi and In’nami (2013), who found that 11% - 16% of the repair fluency was explained by general vocabulary size up to 5000 words.
 This difference might be explained by the different English levels of these two studies: participants were at an intermediate level in the current study, while in Koizumi and In’nami (2013)’s study, the participants were at a novice to lower-intermediate level.
-To compare the shared variance of two vocabulary size tests to academic speaking fluency, we found that academic vocabulary size-related more closely to fluency variances.
+To compare the shared variance of two vocabulary size tests to academic speaking fluency, we found that academic vocabulary size related more closely to fluency variances.
 While X_Lex only correlated with repair fluency, the AVST significantly correlated with speaking duration and breakdown fluency (number of silent pauses per second).
 In other words, learners with more academic vocabulary were likely to produce longer and smoother speech.
 This is in line with Lu (2012), who found learners with higher oral fluency ratings tended to produce longer speech.

-A comparison of the results from the current study with Author’s (2021a) study is also worthwhile considering both studies used very similar measures of speaking fluency and participants of similar vocabulary size (Mean = 4048 in Author’s study and Mean = 4119 in the current study).
+A comparison of the results from the current study with the Author’s (2021a) study is also worthwhile considering both studies used very similar measures of speaking fluency and participants of similar vocabulary size (Mean = 4048 in Author’s study and Mean = 4119 in the current study).
 While Author (2021a) did not report a significant correlation between X_Lex and their fluency variables, the results of the current study are encouraging since we report that other than X_Lex, the AVST appeared to be more effective in supporting the vocabulary size-speaking fluency link, especially in explaining the variance of the speech length (total duration) and the breakdown fluency (number of silent pauses).

 The current study found no supporting evidence regarding the relationship between vocabulary size and speed fluency.
 This finding is counter to de Jong and Mora’s (2019) finding of a significant relationship between vocabulary size and mean syllable duration (MSD = 255); however, the current study findings support Author (2021a), who also yielded no supportive evidence.
 A further comparison of these three studies (Table 9) suggests that the vocabulary size and speed fluency link among intermediate-level learners does not appear as close and prominent among advanced-level learners.
 We recommend that future studies explore this finding with learners, perhaps from a range of proficiency levels, to explore this consideration further.